49ers–Raiders rivalry

 The 49ers–Raiders rivalry, once commonly known as the Battle of the Bay, is a professional American football rivalry between the National Football League (NFL)'s San Francisco 49ers and Las Vegas Raiders.
 This rivalry is unique in that both teams are members of different conferences within the NFL and have never met in a postseason game.
-The rivalry stems from the proximity of Oakland and San Francisco in the northern Bay Area, and was formalised the first time the teams met after the AFL-NFL merger in the 1970 season.
-The geographic aspect of the rivalry ended in 2020, when the Raiders left California and relocated to Las Vegas, Nevada.
+The rivalry stems from the proximity of Oakland and San Francisco in the northern Bay Area, and was formalised the first time the teams met after the AFL–NFL merger in the 1970 season.
+The geographic aspect of the rivalry ended in 2020, when the Oakland Raiders relocated to Las Vegas, Nevada.